h-banii/hypr-shader-preview/README.md

 - [X] Compile and run Hyprland shaders
 - [X] Take screenshots in the browser
-- [ ] Record videos in the browser
+- [X] Record videos in the browser
+- [ ] Show buttons to take screenshots/record
 - [ ] Record gifs in the browser